EvanSchoolGit/Murder_Mystery_Game/Tmeline.md

 ### Arrest Vixen
 DRAFT
 Vixen is sentenced, no one is upset with the ruling, but rather upset with how Vixen was placed in this poor situation.
 She'd be an example of unfortunate circumstance for years to come, and eventually had a charity orginization named after her with a mixed reputation.
-You were reprimanded by your boss, and now have tinnitus
+You were reprimanded by your boss, and now have tinnitus!

 ### Arrest Wilson
 DRAFT